mwdev22/svc-init/flat/README.md

 Notes

-- If your project grows in complexity, consider migrating to the `standard` layout which places packages under `internal/` for better encapsulation.
+- if your project grows in complexity, consider migrating to the `standard` layout which places packages under `internal/` for better encapsulation.
-- The `rest_init.sh` script in the repository can bootstrap a new project from this template.
+- the `rest_init` script in the repository can bootstrap a new project from this template.

 License

-See the repository `LICENSE` file for licensing details.
+see the repository `LICENSE` file for licensing details.

 ```
 | `make migrate-down`   | Revert last applied migration                       |